A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

-which factors uniquely through $\Igs^\ast_T$ since the target is affinoid perfectoid and is partially proper over $T$.
+since the target is affinoid perfectoid and is partially proper over $T$.

-To see that the above map is an isomorphism, since it is proper (by \cite[18.8(vi)]{Sch18}), it suffices to check it is bijective on rank one geometric points.
-In particular, it suffices to prove in the case $T=\Spa(C,\CO_C)=:x$, where $C$ is a complete algebraically closed field and $\CO_C$ its ring of integers.
-The point $x$ defines maps $\Ig\rightarrow \Shio$, $\Igb\rightarrow \Shib$ with images lying in the fiber over $x$.
+To see this map is an isomorphism, since it is proper \cite[Corollary 18.8(vi)]{Sch18}, it suffices to check it is bijective on rank one geometric points.
+In particular, it suffices to prove in the case where $T=x=\Spa(C,\CO_C)$ is a rank one geometric point, where it follows from Lemma~\ref{lemma: AffinizationFibers}. \end{proof}